Would you ever think there was a place inhabited by fairies and giants? I mean for real, not in children stories?

-Anywhere you go in Sardinia, you’ll never experience a lack of ancient remains, but probably the best preserved treasures belong to prehistoric times, when the island was home to the still mysterious nuragic civilization.
-One of the first things visitors will notice while traveling throughout Sardinia history is the presence of thousands of stone towers.
-These are called “nuraghi”, they date back from 3,000 to 3,500 years, and they are not the only evidence of a stone-centered culture and society.
+Anywhere you go in Sardinia, you’ll never experience a lack of ancient remains, but probably the best-preserved treasures belong to prehistoric times when the island was home to the still mysterious Nuragic civilization.
+One of the first things visitors will notice while travelling throughout Sardinia history is the presence of thousands of stone towers.
+These are called “nuraghi”, they date back from 3,000 to 3,500 years, and they are not the only evidence of a stone-centred culture and society.

 Despite all this, the whole area is regarded as one of the most hospitable of the whole island.
 Guests are as sacred as they were in the past, welcomed to private houses and protected by tradition.

 Last time I went to Mamoiada, I completed my archaeological tour with an exceptional guide, a local, one of the most authoritative experts of the area’s prehistoric remains, contributor to many books and essays on the subject.
 With all this in mind, I went to the first sight of our itinerary with Salvatore Ladu, his son Pino and my parents.